High-Risk Car Insurance in Florida

 • One violation (DUI, speeding ticket, at-fault accident or distracted driving)

-We reviewed rates from major carriers by violation type to determine the most affordable options for high-risk drivers in Florida.
-Filter options allow users to compare full coverage and state minimum policies for their situation.
+We reviewed rates from major carriers by violation type and ranked the most affordable options for high-risk drivers in Florida.
+Filter options allow users to compare full coverage and minimum coverage policies.

 About Mark Fitzpatrick